Manoj6153/Ecommerce-Follow-Along/README.md

 - used client id from paypal developer dashbord

 ---
-Milestone 30 - Implementing PayPal Payment Gateway
+## Milestone 30: Implementing PayPal Payment Gateway
-	•	Implemented online payment functionality using the PayPal API.
+- Implemented online payment functionality using the PayPal API.
-	•	Installed and integrated the react-paypal-js package to handle PayPal transactions.
+- Installed and integrated the react-paypal-js package to handle PayPal transactions.
-	•	Used PayPalScriptProvider to load PayPal’s payment methods dynamically.
+- Used PayPalScriptProvider to load PayPal’s payment methods dynamically.
-	•	Configured PayPal’s client ID for authentication in the sandbox environment.
+- Configured PayPal’s client ID for authentication in the sandbox environment.
-	•	Displayed PayPal payment buttons when the online payment option is selected.
+- Displayed PayPal payment buttons when the online payment option is selected.
-	•	Successfully processed test transactions using PayPal’s sandbox mode.
+- Successfully processed test transactions using PayPal’s sandbox mode.
-	•	Updated the frontend to reflect real-time payment status.
+- Updated the frontend to reflect real-time payment status.
-	•	Ensured seamless integration for secure and user-friendly transactions.
+- Ensured seamless integration for secure and user-friendly transactions.

 ----

-Milestone 31 - Implementing Redux for Global State Management
+## Milestone 31: Implementing Redux for Global State Manageme
-	•	Implemented global state management using the Redux library.
+- Implemented global state management using the Redux library.
-	•	Installed and integrated the react-redux package to manage the global state.
+- Installed and integrated the react-redux package to manage the global state.
-	•	Created a store folder with store.js and userActions.js files.
+- Created a store folder with store.js and userActions.js files.
-	•	Configured the Redux store with a userReducer function to manage the global email state.
+- Configured the Redux store with a userReducer function to manage the global email state.
-	•	Defined the setEmail action in userActions.js to update the email in the Redux store.
+- Defined the setEmail action in userActions.js to update the email in the Redux store.
-	•	Wrapped the App component inside the Provider in index.js to allow global state access.
+- Wrapped the App component inside the Provider in index.js to allow global state access.
-	•	Ensured seamless integration for managing user email across the application.
+- Ensured seamless integration for managing user email across the application.